Lead glass: History

 Antonio Neri devoted book four of his L'Arte Vetraria ("The Art of Glass-making", 1612) to lead glass.
 In this first systematic treatise on glass, he again refers to the use of lead glass in enamels, glassware, and for the imitation of precious stones.
 Christopher Merrett translated this into English in 1662 (The Art of Glass), paving the way for the production of English lead crystal glass by George Ravenscroft.

-George Ravenscroft (1618–1681) was the first to produce clear lead crystal glassware on an industrial scale.
-The son of a merchant with close ties to Venice, Ravenscroft had the cultural and financial resources necessary to revolutionise the glass trade, setting the basis from which England overtook Venice and Bohemia as the centre of the glass industry in the eighteenth and nineteenth centuries.
+Ravenscroft was the first to produce clear lead crystal glassware on an industrial scale.
+The son of a merchant with close ties to Venice, Ravenscroft had the cultural and financial resources necessary to revolutionise the glass trade, setting the basis from which England overtook Venice and Bohemia as the centre of the glass industry in the 18th and 19th centuries.
 With the aid of Venetian glassmakers, especially da Costa, and under the auspices of the Worshipful Company of Glass Sellers of London, Ravenscroft sought to find an alternative to Venetian cristallo.
 His use of flint as the silica source has led to the term flint glass to describe these crystal glasses, despite his later switch to sand.
-At first, his glasses tended to crizzle, developing a network of small cracks destroying its transparency, which was eventually overcome by replacing some of the potash flux with lead oxide to the melt, up to 30%.
-Crizzling results from the destruction of the glass network by an excess of alkali, and may be caused by excess humidity as well as inherent defects in glass composition.
+At first, his glasses tended to crizzle, developing a network of small cracks destroying its transparency, which was eventually overcome by replacing some of the potash flux with PbO to the melt, up to 30%.
+Crizzling results from the destruction of the glass network by an excess of alkali and may be caused by excess humidity as well as inherent defects in glass composition.
 He was granted a protective patent in 1673, where production moved from his glasshouse in the precinct of the Savoy, London, to the seclusion of Henley-on-Thames.
 In 1676, having apparently overcome the crizzling problem, Ravenscroft was granted the use of a raven's head seal as a guaranty of quality.
-In 1681, the year of his death, the patent expired and operations quickly developed among several firms, where by 1696 twenty-seven of the eighty-eight glasshouses in England, especially at London and Bristol, were producing flint glass containing 30–35% PbO.
+In 1681, the year of his death, the patent expired, and operations quickly developed among several firms, where by 1696, 27 of the 88 glasshouses in England, especially at London and Bristol, were producing flint glass containing 30–35% PbO.